-A spline is formed whenever keyways get aligned around the circumference of a hole.
+Whenever you align keyways around the circumference of a hole, you get a spline.
 These splines can have different numbers of teeth, and they can have a number of different shapes, for instance helical, involute, or straight-sided.

-Splines are primarily used to connect driven components in any kind of machines and vehicles, and they are also used in a number of other industries which require precision components in splines.
+Splines primarily connect driven components in any kind of machines and vehicles, and also in a number of other industries which require precision components.

 Spline Broaching Details